The Power of Thought

 Another study had one group of individuals physically take part in finger exercises for a week, which increased their finger muscle size by thirty percent; while the second group – those who were only allowed to imagine the exercises – increased their muscle size by twenty-two percent!

 “This is because the neurons responsible for muscle instruction were still being used and strengthened.”
-Albert Asks a Question

 What are you spending your time thinking about?
 With this knowledge, you now know it’s possible to physically change your brain and your abilities merely by thinking about them.